olimorris/pyscoutfm/README.md

-    --config-path         TEXT  The path to the config file to use --import-path         TEXT  The path to the directory to import from [default: None] --export-path         TEXT  The path to the directory to export to [default: None] --ratings-path        TEXT  The path to the ratings file to use [default: None] --ratings-set         TEXT  The ratings set to use [default: None] --help                      Show this message and exit.
+    --config-path         TEXT  The path to the config file to use --import-path         TEXT  The path to the directory to import from [default: None] --export-path         TEXT  The path to the directory to export to [default: None] --weightings-path     TEXT  The path to the weightings file to use [default: None] --weightings-set      TEXT  The weightings set to use [default: None] --help                      Show this message and exit.

 ## :hammer: Advanced usage